JohnnyTheTank/excel-diff-tool/README.md

 - `yarn dev` - Start development server
 - `yarn build` - Build for production
 - `yarn preview` - Preview production build
-- `yarn deploy` - Deploy to GitHub Pages

 ## 🚀 Deployment

-This project is configured for easy deployment to GitHub Pages:
+This project is configured for automatic deployment to GitHub Pages using GitHub Actions:

-1. **Automatic Deployment**: Push to the `main` branch triggers automatic deployment
+1. **Automatic Deployment**: Every push to the `main` branch automatically triggers a deployment
-2. **Manual Deployment**: Run `yarn deploy` to deploy manually
+2. **GitHub Actions Workflow**: The deployment is handled by `.github/workflows/deploy.yml`
+3. **No Manual Steps Required**: Just commit and push your changes to deploy

-The site will is available at: [johnnythetank.github.io/excel-diff-tool/](https://johnnythetank.github.io/excel-diff-tool/)
+The site is available at: [johnnythetank.github.io/excel-diff-tool/](https://johnnythetank.github.io/excel-diff-tool/)

+### Deployment Process

+1. Code is pushed to `main` branch
+2. GitHub Actions workflow builds the project with Vite
+3. Built files are automatically deployed to GitHub Pages
+4. Site is updated within a few minutes

 ## 🤝 Contributing